Prepare for Your Surgery

 We understand having weight loss surgery is a life-changing decision.
 It’s normal and natural to have concerns.

-Our comprehensive weight loss program includes your surgeon, program navigator, registered nurse, dietician, exercise physiologist, social worker and support group.
+Our comprehensive weight loss program includes your surgeon, program navigator, registered nurse, dietitian, exercise physiologist, social worker and support group.
 Each expert is dedicated to providing support before and after surgery.

 How to Prepare for Your Surgery

 You can best prepare for weight loss surgery by knowing the benefits and risks, and by closely following your doctor's instructions.

 - Understand the surgical process and what to expect afterward.

 - Realize you will never be able to eat the way you did before.
 You’ll have to watch what and how you eat for the rest of your life.